 Intex spas are a great introduction to the world of hot tubs, or if you want a highly portable tub for a summer residence, for example.

-There are other good inflatable hot tubs around, too, like the Bestway SaluSpa, that seems to have copied Intex in terms of construction but lacks one or two features that make Intex the best.
+There are other good inflatable hot tubs around, too, like the Bestway SaluSpa, which seems to have copied Intex in terms of construction but lacks one or two features that make Intex the best.

 If there is anything I didn’t cover that you would like to know, drop me a line or leave a comment, and don’t forget to click on the links to see previous articles on my site.